 It comes with 50 drum kits bearing natural sounds.
 It also has a user-friendly traditional layout by Yamaha.

-The DTX900 is built primarily for live performances.
-But its numerous preset music makes it great for practice too.
+The DTX900 drum brain is built primarily for live performances.
+But its numerous preset drum sounds makes it great for practice too.
 It gives you full control of every piece, allowing you to mute any part of the sound.

 - 50 presets